illusion0001/illusion0001.github.io/_patches/ms4-orbis.md

 Timer is currently double speed.

-- [ ] Find dynamic timestep from motorstorm PS3 titles. (requires brute forcing, how-to in patch comments, contact me on discord if you managed to get the game speed + sound pitch run at half speed globally.)
+- [ ] Find dynamic timestep from Motorstorm PS3 or Driveclub VR titles. (requires brute forcing, how-to in patch comments, contact me on discord if you managed to get the game speed + sound pitch run at half speed globally.)

 In file `eboot.bin`